ipfs/in-web-browsers/ADDRESSING.md

 SHOULD be returned by HTTP gateway and contain a value unique to the current content addressing root.

-Unfortunately due to limited adoption suborigin have no practical use.
+Unfortunately due to limited adoption suborigin has no practical use and [is considered abandoned](https://github.com/ipfs/in-web-browsers/issues/66).

 ### Notes on addressing with `ipfs://`